Quiet Fire

 7. Calibrate loudness to feeling.
 Competitive LUFS are trivial if the song’s core collapses.
 Aim for the sweet spot where presence rises and fatigue doesn’t.
 Beyond reason, louder leads to diminishing returns.

 8. Use tools as verbs, not nouns.
 Clip to anchor, compress to shape, EQ to reveal, limit to finalize.
-If a tool doesn’t express a verb the song needs, reassess its usefulness.
-Your tools are your instrument and should be treated as such.
+If a piece of equipment doesn’t express a verb the song needs, reassess its usefulness.
+Your processing tools are your instruments and should be treated as such.

 9. Practice renunciation.
 Every pass should end with at least one thing you decide not to do.
 Practice going through your chain to find the least impactful move, then disable it.
 Discipline grows in the negative space.